pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 - *Show destination address in hyper links*: a great improvement to follow the JMP, JSR and relative jumps in the 6502 code disassembly listing, just try and easily navigate in the program listing!
 - *Accept to disassemble up to 2 BRK instructions*: means that BRK instructions are accepted and will be considered as valid code in the disassembly listing (otherwise a BRK instruction breaks the disassembly listing and is shown in a data bloc).
 - *Show address with Rom bank number as BK00..FF*: useful for ROM disassembly with multiple banks at same addresses.
 The ROM bank number will be added in front of the disassembly address.
-- *Show program code flags (info for dev)*: useful for ARIFE development about the 6502 Atari code disassembly routine verification, see below and the Javascript code of ARIFE for more information.
+- *Show program code flags (info for dev)*: useful for ARIFE Tool development about the 6502 Atari code disassembly routine verification, see below and the Javascript code of ARIFE Tool for more information.

 ## Disassembly with A5200 equates

-ARIFE disassembly routine features the Atari 5200 equates addresses, instead of Atari 800/XL/XE ones, whenever an Atari 5200 file is loaded.
+ARIFE Tool disassembly routine features the Atari 5200 equates addresses, instead of Atari 800/XL/XE ones, whenever an Atari 5200 file is loaded.
 Atari 5200 equate reference are taken from:
 - Altirra Source Code
 - AtariAge forum https://forums.atariage.com/topic/90339-atari-5200-equates-anyone/